 500 Science > 590 Zoological sciences

 |Created at the University of Regensburg:||Yes|

-- Sexual selection by female choice prevents speciation reversal in a hybridizing trio of mormyrid fish in southern Africa: evidence from playback experiments of electric organ discharges. (deposited 07 Jul 2014 08:31) [Currently Displayed]
+- Sexual selection by female choice prevents speciation reversal in a hybridizing trio of mormyrid fish in southern Africa: evidence from playback experiments of electric organ discharges.
+(Deposited on 07 Jul 2014 08:31) [Currently displayed]